urban-bot/urban-bot/docs/website/docs/components.md

 );
 ```
 ####  sessionTimeSeconds
->  Time after which the user session is clear
+>  After this time a user session is clear.
 ###### optional
 ###### default `60 * 60 * 24 * 7`
 `number`